stephencweiss/stephencharlesweiss.com/content/blog/2019-09-08/tutorial-basic-react-app.md

 ### Launching The App

-Now that the app is configured, we have a React Component, and we’ve set up our Webpack, we’re ready to build.
+Now that the app is configured, we have a React Component, and we've set up our Webpack, we're ready to build.

-In the shell, run our script `npm run build` (`npx webpack —config webpack.config.js` also works if you don’t want to install `webpack` as a dependency).
+In the shell, run our script `npm run build` (`npx webpack —config webpack.config.js` also works if you don't want to install `webpack` as a dependency).

-Once that’s done, you should see a new file, `dist/bundle.js`.
+Once that's done, you should see a new file, `dist/bundle.js`.

 And now, when you open / refresh your application in the browser, it should display our `HelloWorld` component.

 ![](./hello-world.png)

-I promised I’d come back to `<script>` tag: This is the only reason that the app loads.
-Without it, we’d have a bundle of Javascript, but nothing invoking it.
-As a result, even though we’ve compiled our app, the client would never have a reason to call it and so would not display our React app.
+I promised I'd come back to `<script>` tag: This is the only reason that the app loads.
+Without it, we'd have a bundle of Javascript, but nothing invoking it.
+As a result, even though we've compiled our app, the client would never have a reason to call it and so would not display our React app.

 ## Adding A Second React Component